-There is also plenty of information on strengthening of the muscles of respiration using IMT training and proper prescription of resistance training.
+There is also plenty of information on the strengthening of the muscles of respiration using IMT training and proper prescription of resistance training.
 Dr. Shoemaker and his crew even provide the guidance for combining all the different types of training so you can get it all in.
 We will get in to more details of High-Intensity Interval Training in another post.
-I’m super excited for that!
+I’m super excited about that!

 Other than exercise…

-Keep in mind all the things we talked about in the post about the Rule of 2s! all of these things still come in to play for every one of these patients.
-Many patients with HFrEF don’t receive the education on how to manage their heart failure using the Rule of 2 because they tend to be quickly in and out of treatment, but that doesn’t mean they don’t need it!
+Keep in mind all the things we talked about in the post about the Rule of 2s!
+All of these things still come in to play for every one of these patients.
+Many patients with HFrEF don’t receive the education on how to manage their heart failure using the Rule of 2 because they tend to go quickly in and out of treatment, but that doesn’t mean they don’t need it!
 If they want to get back to their normal life and live it the best they can for as long as possible, they need to manage themselves properly to prevent decompensation and be healthy enough to participate in exercise or activity-based interventions.

 Yes, that means you need to take your patient’s weight.
 You need to check their weight log.
 You need to listen to their lungs at every visit and know what you are listening for.
 You need to check their heart rate (manually, because they have rhythm issues, remember?), blood pressure, and pulse oximetry before, during, and after activity.
 And if you are in the outpatient setting, you definitely need to do this.
 Just because someone walked in to your clinic today doesn’t mean they are healthy.
-That 72 year old man here for a basic knee evaluation may have knee pain from joint effusion resulting from lower extremity edema secondary to fluid overload.
+That 72-year-old man here for a basic knee evaluation may have knee pain from joint effusion resulting from lower extremity edema secondary to fluid overload.
 I’ve seen it.
 This is chronic disease management.
 Within our scope, within our ability = our responsibility.

 What baseline functional outcome measure is your “go-to” for patients with heart failure?
 Tell me in the comments!